 For an M&A deal to be successful, both companies need to be on the same page.
 Since these deals have high values, the merger or acquisition deal process is often a complex affair.
 The potential value of the deal must be clear to all involved parties such as executives, employees, and investors.

-The time required to complete an M&A deal usually varies based on the degree of involvement from both companies.
-When the buyer is serious and wants to finish the business as soon as possible, the firm can determine the principal terms and deal structure in just a few weeks.
-After that, teams must conduct due diligence, document exchange, closing and more.
-It can take anywhere from one month to over a year for an M&A deal to close.
+M&A transactions can take anywhere from 1 month to well over 1 year to close.
+The time required to complete an M&A deal usually varies based on the size of the transaction and the involvement of each company.
+When the buyer is serious and wants to finish the process as soon as possible, the firm can determine the principal terms and deal structure in just a few weeks.
+However, even with clear terms conducting the deal itself can be complex, information-dense and time-consuming.

-An M&A deal structure refers to the binding agreement that ties two parties together when a deal is being discussed.
-It states the rights and obligations of the two parties so that there is no scope for confusion later.
+An M&A deal structure refers to the binding agreement that ties two parties together when a potential transaction is being discussed.
+Deal structures state the rights and obligations of the two parties so that there is no scope for confusion later.
 It elaborates on what the parties are entitled to and what they are obligated to do under the agreement.

 An M&A deal structure is a symbol of mutual agreement between the two parties.
-Firms draw up the deal structure, and this process is called deal structuring.
-They prioritize the goals and objectives of the deal, keeping in mind the risk-bearing capacity of both companies.
+Firms draw up the deal structure during a process called deal structuring.
+Stakeholders prioritize the goals and objectives of a deal, keeping in mind the risk-bearing capacity of both companies.
+The goal of a deal structure is to provide an M&A transaction that fits the needs of both the buyer and seller and provides all involved with an agreed upon end state.

 Devising an M&A deal structure can be an ordeal due to a large number of critical factors such as the financing means, market conditions, antitrust laws, corporate control, and accounting policies of both parties.